The European Championships, often referred to simply as the ‘Euros’, is one of the elite international football tournaments in the world.

 The ranking is worked out on average points per game from the previous World Cup and Euro’s, which includes qualifying process.
 The higher the number, the better a team is going to rank.

-Once the teams are ranked, they then get drawn out in 9 groups; 6 with sic teams and 3 with 5 teams.
+Once the teams are ranked, they then get drawn out in nine groups; six with six teams and three with five teams.
 The groups are essentially mini-leagues, where each team played each both home and away.
-Usual points are scored, with 3 for a win, 1 for a draw and zero for a loss.
+Usual points are scored, with three for a win, one for a draw and zero for a loss.

 The winners of each group and second place team will automatically progress, before play offs between the remaining third-place teams will form the final tournament structure of 24.